zhenglab/Analytic-ICP/README.md

 **"Structured Analytic Mappings for Point Set Registration"**

-The paper has been accepted for publication in **SIAM Journal on Imaging Sciences (SIIMS)** and is currently in production.

 Analytic-ICP embeds **Structured Analytic Mappings (SAM)** into an ICP-style point set registration loop.
 SAM represents smooth deformations in a finite-dimensional analytic function space constructed from truncated multivariate Taylor expansions of vector-valued functions.

 The current release focuses on the core algorithmic pipeline and selected reproducibility examples.
 It is intended as a research prototype accompanying the paper, not as a fully optimized general-purpose registration library.